 Shannon L. Russell is a senior researcher at AIR.
-Dr. Russell has expertise in adolescent and child social development as well as methodological strengths in survey development and quantitative analysis.
-Currently, Dr. Russell provides support for two longitudinal studies sponsored by the National Center for Educational Statistics spanning childhood and early adolescence.
-The Early Childhood Longitudinal Study, Kindergarten Class of 2010-11 (ECLS-K:2011) follows children from Kindergarten through 5th grade while the forthcoming Middle Grades Longitudinal Study of 2017-18 (MGLS:2017) will follow students from 6th through 8th grade.
+She has over 10 years of experience conducting school-based research with expertise in adolescent and child social development as well as methodological strengths in survey development and quantitative analysis.
+Currently, Dr. Russell provides expert support for multiple longitudinal studies conducted by the National Center for Educational Statistics spanning early childhood to adulthood.
+This work includes the Early Childhood Longitudinal Study, Kindergarten Class of 2022-23 (ECLS-K:2023) the Middle Grades Longitudinal Study of 2017-18 (MGLS:2017) and the High School and Beyond 2021 (HS&B:21).

-Prior to working at AIR, Dr. Russell has been involved in research projects focused on the social emotional environment of the classroom, with an emphasis on teacher-student and peer relationships as related to student motivation and engagement.
+Dr. Russell has been involved in research focused on the social emotional environment of the classroom, with an emphasis on teacher-student and peer relationships as related to student motivation and engagement.
 This work has been published in peer reviewed journals and book chapters as well as presented at national conferences.
-Much of her work has roots in her experiences as a high school teacher in Orlando, FL and as a volunteer teacher trainer in Namibia.

 Ph.D., Human Development (specialization in Educational Psychology), University of Maryland, College Park; B.S., Psychology, University of Florida